DadCooksDinner

 Hummus

-- Paprika (for color; smoked spanish paprika, pimenton de la vera, is my favorite)
+• Paprika (optional, for a little sprinkle of color; smoked Spanish paprika, pimenton de la vera, is my favorite)

 Instructions

-- Make the Hummus: Turn on the food processor, and drop the peeled garlic through the feed tube.
+2. Make the Hummus: Turn on the food processor, and drop the peeled garlic through the feed tube.
 Let it process until it is completely chopped, about 30 seconds.
-Add the chickpeas and ½ teaspoon kosher salt, and process until the chickpeas are ground up, about 5 one second pulses.
+Add the chickpeas and ยฝ teaspoon kosher salt, and process until the chickpeas are ground up, about 5 one second pulses.
 Add the chickpea cooking liquid, lemon juice, and tahini.
 Process for 15 seconds, scrape down the sides of the food processor with a spatula, then process another 15 seconds, or until completely combined.
 The resulting mix will be very thick; scrape down the sides again if it needs it.
 Turn on the food processor, and drizzle the olive oil in slowly through the feed tube in a thin stream.
 Let the food processor run for another 30 seconds, or until the hummus looks smooth and a little fluffy.
-Taste, and add salt and pepper as needed.
 Remove the hummus to a serving dish, dust with the paprika, drizzle with a little more olive oil, and serve.

 Equipment